Sober Help: LGBTQ2SIA+ Addiction and Recovery Challenges | All Sober

 Many public agencies like the U.S. Department of Health & Human Services, and non-government agencies like the National LGBTQIA+ Health Education Center, have created resources and a variety of training modules to enhance the care for this community by health care workers.
 Implementing these education modules has shown to effectively increase culturally competent care significantly in both urban and rural areas.
 For example, a study by D. R. Felsenstein examined the implementation of culturally competent practices in a Midwestern care facility and found that 72% of staff were more prepared for LGBTQ+ patient care after completing online education modules.
 As the cultural shift continues to spread from the most metropolitan areas to other areas of the country, improvements to practices should increase in care facilities across the nation.

-Developments by, with and for the Community
+Developments by, With and for the Community

 Outside of these health care initiatives, many advancements for LGBTQ2SIA+ recovery communities have been made by members of the community to combat the discrimination experienced in everyday settings.